AMA warns women against processing food in markets

 The Accra Metropolitan Director of Public Health, Florence Kuukyi, said the practice often exposed foodstuffs to harmful bacteria and micro-organisms which posed danger to one’s health.

-"The grater, knives and cloths tied to the fingers of market women to process these food items are in themselves a whole ecosystem of micro-organisms that could be harmful to one’s health and people must desist from these practices so we can live healthily,” she advised.
+"The grater, knives and cloths tied to the fingers of market women to process these food items are in themselves self a whole ecosystem of micro-organisms which could be harmful to one’s health and people must desist from these practices so we can live healthy,” she advised.

 Mrs Kuukyi was speaking with the Ghanaian Times at a stakeholder validation workshop on a study on “Partnerships for healthy diets and nutrition in urban African Food systems-evidence and strategies (NOURICITY)”.

-The two-year research project aims at understanding the food consumption choices of the urban population and how these choices impact on the health of individuals and households.
+The two-year research project aims at understanding food consumption choices of urban population and how these choices impact on the health of individuals and households.

 Spearheaded by the Institute of Statistical, Social and Economic Research (ISSER) of the University of Ghana in collaboration with the Centre for Development Research (ZEF), University of Bonn, Germany, the study is being conducted in Ghana, Uganda and South Africa.